typecraft-dev/community/articles/flutter_x_neovim.md

 *Note : I have added shortcuts for most used Vim commands for flutter tools (you can remap them according to your comfort).*

 ## Telescope
-You can use flutter tools from `Telescope`, all you need to do is just add following to you telescope config file.
+You can use flutter tools from `Telescope`.
+All you need to do is just add following to your telescope config file.

 - `require("telescope").load_extension("flutter")`